Kamakura period

 During the early Kamakura period, the shogunate continued warfare against the Northern Fujiwara which was only defeated in 1189.
-Then, the authority to the Kamakura rulers waned in the 1190s and power was transferred to the powerful Hōjō clan in the early 13th century with the head of the clan as regent (Shikken) under the shogun which became a powerless figurehead.
+Then, the authority of the Kamakura rulers waned in the 1190s and power was transferred to the powerful Hōjō clan in the early 13th century with the head of the clan as regent (Shikken) under the shogun which became a powerless figurehead.
 The later Kamakura period saw the invasions of the Mongols in 1274 and again in 1281.
 To reduce the amount of chaos, the Hōjō rulers decided to decentralize power by allowing two imperial lines – Northern and Southern court, to alternate the throne.
 In the 1330s, the Southern court under Emperor Go-Daigo revolted and eventually led to the Siege of Kamakura in 1333 which ended the rule of the shogunate.
 With this, the Kamakura period ended.
 There was a short re-establishment (1333–1336) of imperial rule under Go-Daigo assisted by Ashikaga Takauji and Nitta Yoshisada but would later lead to direct rule under Ashikaga, forming the Ashikaga shogunate in the succeeding Muromachi period.

 Several significant administrative achievements were made during the Hōjō regency.
 These provided the opportunities for other military lords to exercise judicial and legislative authority and the government established a council centered around collective leadership.
 The period saw the adoption of Japan's first military code of law in 1232.
 There was an expansion of Buddhist teachings into Old Buddhism (Kyū Bukkyō) and New Buddhism (Shin Bukkyō).